jackiegore/HW2/NNBHW3/NNBHW3.md

+# Homeowork 2

-Group 3 - Alex Ramirez, Jackie Gore, Eva Duvaris, Steven Vacha, Ethan Chang
+## Group 3 - Alex Ramirez, Jackie Gore, Eva Duvaris, Steven Vacha, Ethan Chang

 General Explanantion of the code: This code writes for a visualization of a simple LIF neuron that fires when the membrane potential exceeds the already defined "threshold" put in place.
 This code shows the neurons response to a step input current then shows the membrane potential changes over a period of time.
 We have two examples of the possible code to visualize below.